- College Life

 You need, above all, to be visually responsive.
 Colour sense and a good memory for visual images are essential, but these improve rapidly with practice.
 Creative artistic ability is not in itself required, although direct experience of techniques such as drawing, painting, print-making or sculpture is extremely valuable.
 If you have not studied a foreign language at school, you can pick up a good reading knowledge by taking courses at the Language Centre while in Cambridge.
 You will not be expected to have a detailed knowledge of the History of Art, but you will need to show your motivation, curiosity and potential to excel in the subject.

-To help us with the selection process we will ask you to send in one marked essay that you have completed during the year.
+To help us with the selection process we will ask you to send in one marked essay from School/college that you have completed during the year.
 The essay should indicate your ability to write coherently and clearly in English, and to construct a logical argument.
 An essay on any subject is welcome, so long as it consists mainly of text rather than, say, mathematics.
 It will be helpful if the essay demonstrates originality of thought, research skills and enthusiasm.
 A word limit of around 2000 words is suggested, with or without illustrations or diagrams.
 You may possibly be asked to discuss aspects of the written work in the interview.
-This will last about 20 minutes and will normally also include some discussion of your art historical interests.
+Those who are invited to interview will have two interviews at St John's.
+Your first interview will be with the Tutor for the subject, and the second with the Director of Studies and a second College fellow in History of Art.
+The aim of these interviews, which last upto 30 minutes each, is to find out from you first hand about your motivation and aptitude for the course and normally includes some discussion of your art historical interests.
 In addition, you are likely to be shown pictures of works of art, either singly or in small groups, and asked to discuss them.
 This is not a form of identification or dating test but rather a means to enable us to assess your responsiveness to images.
+We conduct our interviews in a friendly and informal manner, and you should not feel daunted by the prospect of them.

 If you are invited to interview you will also sit the University’s At-Interview Assessment for History of Art.
 More information can be found on the University’s Admissions Assessments page.